 Lekkernassûh organizes a weekly non-profit market offering fruit and vegetables, run collectively by people in the community.
-All our produce is organic, and from local farms.
+All our produce is healthy, sustainable and produces without toxins of pesticides and from local farms.
 (I.e. mostly the province of Zuid-Holland).

 If you like, you can register now.
-The registration form is in Dutch.
+But please read how the market works first.

 You can also read about: